xtial/mdmapanel/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## License
+## 📝 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments
+## 👏 Acknowledgments

 - SvelteKit team for the amazing framework
 - Socket.IO team for real-time capabilities
-- All contributors who have helped with the project
+- All our contributors and supporters

-## Support
+## 💬 Support

-For support, open an issue in the GitHub repository.
+- Create an issue for bug reports or feature requests

+## 🔄 Version History

+See [CHANGELOG.md](CHANGELOG.md) for details about versions and updates.